youngdataspace/Predict-Disclosure-Choices-Using-Machine-Learning-Classifiers/README.md

 This notebook includes the following topics:
 - Build prediction models using Random Forest, Logistic Regression, Naive Bayes, K-Nearest Neighbors, and Support Vector Machine
-- Tune hyperparameters using the Grid Search method
 - Perform the K-Fold Cross-Validation to select the best performing model based on precision and recall values
+- Tune hyperparameters using the Grid Search method whenever possible
 - Evaluate the best model using precision, recall, and AUC

 This notebook explains how I build the prediction models that I use in the first chapter of my UC Berkeley Haas dissertation.
 Nonetheless, it can be generalized and used to solve many other classification problems.
 By the way, a part of the first chapter is co-authored with my UC Berkeley PhD advisors and is published in the Critical Finance Review (a top 4 finance journal).
 Be sure to check the publication <a href = "https://cfr.pub/forthcoming/papers/eventov2021jobs.pdf">here</a>.